moahritz/Pricing-Intangbiles/README.md

-BUT, the authors divide by total assets without adjusting for them (asset adjustment is only proposed in the Wang (2023) paper, which wasn’t published at the time).
+BUT, the authors divide by total assets without adjusting for them (asset adjustment is only proposed in the Wang (2023) paper, which wasn’t published at the time), by arguing that total assets (AT) already include tangibles and intangibles.
 Once they are properly adjusted and all variables are taking care of the intangibles, the factor performance has a salient decrease.

 ![](README_files/figure-markdown_strict/rmw_OLD-1.png)